 - Applesauce adds moisture and a touch of sweetness

-- Egg binds the dog cookie dough
+- Egg binds the dough and adds protein

 - Coconut Oil has healthy fats